Arts, Culture and Heritage

 Download these Easy Guides for a fuss-free planning experience to the museum and explore two permanent galleries on a self-led tour for seniors and/or persons living with dementia.

-Target Audience: Public (Seniors, Persons Living with Dementia and their Caregivers) and Community Care Organisations
+For: Public (seniors, persons living with dementia and their caregivers) and Community Care Organisations

 Language: English